 Signal Mountain is a decidedly white-collar town, with fully 92.98% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Signal Mountain is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Signal Mountain who work in management occupations (16.97%), teaching (12.61%), and sales jobs (11.24%).

 Also of interest is that Signal Mountain has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.90% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Signal Mountain in 2010 was $47,460, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $189,840 for a family of four.

 The people who call Signal Mountain home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Signal Mountain residents report their race to be White, followed by Asian.
 Important ancestries of people in Signal Mountain include English, Irish, German, European, and French.